uzaymacar/comparatively-finetuning-bert/README.md

 # Comparatively Fine-Tuning BERT

 ## Introduction
 The state-of-the-art pretrained language model BERT (Bidirectional Encoder Representations from Transformers) has achieved remarkable results in many natural language understanding tasks.
 In general, the industry-wide adoption of transformer architectures (BERT, XLNet, etc.) marked a sharp deviation from the conventional encoder-decoder architectures in sequence-to-sequence tasks such as machine translation.
-Moreover, the pretrained positional embeddings, attention mechanisms, and other related layer architectures existent within these models are applicable to nearly all text processing tasks.
-Following this, many parties are increasingly utilizing the pretrained weights of these transformers models, and *fine-tuning* them to suit whatever text-related task they are trying to solve.
+Following this, many parties are increasingly utilizing the pretrained weights of these language representation models, and *fine-tuning* them to suit whatever text-related task they are trying to solve.

 Rooting from the observations above, this repository builds on top of papers like *How to Fine-Tune BERT for Text Classification?* by Chi Sun et al. and *To Tune or Not To Tune?
 How About the Best of Both Worlds?* by Ran Wang et al., and specifically focuses on minimizing the network depth of a BERT model to an extent where the accuracies for **text classification** tasks are still considerably high, yet the model size isn't as catastrophic as the advertised, full 12-layer architecture.

 We hope that this work could help other people reduce their training time, fit their models in modest GPU and storage resources, and help them to further experiment with BERT.
 One key idea is to realize that sometimes we don't need the full architecture of a state-of-the-art model, but only parts of it, to achieve a sufficiently high performance on some given task.
 This idea is even more relevant when incorporating the full architecture is costly, and this is definitely the case with BERT and other similar transformer-based models.

-Please note that the performance measures and any accompanying findings have been solely formulated on the classic [IMDB](https://torchtext.readthedocs.io/en/latest/datasets.html#imdb) dataset.
+Please note that the performance measures and any accompanying findings have been solely formulated on the classic [IMDB](https://ai.stanford.edu/~amaas/data/sentiment/) dataset.
 We are *planning* to include more datasets in the near future for a more general & qualitative comparison.

 ## Setting Up
 1. Clone this repository: `git clone https://github.com/ongunuzaymacar/comparatively-finetuning-bert.git`